pantheon-systems/documentation/source/content/guides/composer-convert-from-empty.md

 - Source site may or may not be using a [nested docroot](https://pantheon.io/docs/nested-docroot).
 If using it, **you should prepend the paths in this document with "web" as needed**.

-- **Commit history note**: The steps in this process migrate a site, so the new site will no longer maintain its existing commit history.
+Note: The steps in this process migrate a site, so the new site will no longer maintain the site's existing commit history.

 ## Prepare the Local Environment